lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 .. image:: lowriter-doc-properties.png

 The :guilabel:`Description` tab has fields to input title subject and keywords and lets you also put in comments.
 The :guilabel:`Title` is where you can optionally put the title on.
 The :guilabel:`Subject` is a field to input the subject of the document.
 The :guilabel:`Keywords` is to input keywords on the document.
 The :guilabel:`Comments` is where you can have comments about the document.
-The :guilabel:`Font` tab has settings for embeded fonts to make sure they always display properly.
+The :guilabel:`Font` tab has settings for embedded fonts to make sure they always display properly.
 To embed any fonts you check the :guilabel:`Embed fonts in the document` checkbox.
 To only embed the fonts needed to see the document check the :guilabel:`Only embed fonts that are used in documents` checkbox.
-To chose to embed fonts with a latin script check the :guilabel:`Latin fonts` checkbox.
+To chose to embed fonts with a Latin script check the :guilabel:`Latin fonts` checkbox.
 To embed Asian fonts check the :guilabel:`Asian fonts` checkbox.
 To embed complex fonts check the :guilabel:`Complex fonts` checkbox.

 To see statistics on your document use the :guilabel:`Statistics` tab.
 To see how many pages are in your document look at the :guilabel:`Pages` row.
 To see how many tables are in a document see the :guilabel:`Tables` row.
 To see how many images are in your document read the :guilabel:`Images` row.